Claiming Business Expenses in Canada

-The CRA says business expenses are "certain costs that are reasonable for a particular type of business, and that are incurred for the purposes of earning income.
+...certain costs that are reasonable for a particular type of business, and that are incurred for the purposes of earning income.
 Business expenses can be deducted for tax purposes.
-Personal, living, or other expenses not related to the business cannot be deducted for tax purposes."
+Personal, living, or other expenses not related to the business cannot be deducted for tax purposes.

-There are some caveats to bear in mind when you’re thinking about claiming business expenses in Canada, however.
+There are some caveats to bear in mind when you’re thinking about claiming business expenses in Canada.

-1) Note the word reasonable in the definition.
+1) Note the word "reasonable" in the definition.
 What is a reasonable business expense for one business may not be for another.
-It seems sensible for home designer to be claiming lunches entertaining clients as a business expense, for example, but an odd thing for a plumber.
+It seems sensible for a home designer to claim lunches entertaining clients as a business expense, for example, but an odd thing for a plumber.

-The amount of the expense claimed also has to fall within the Canada Revenue Agency's expectation of reasonable.
+The amount of the expense claimed also has to fall within the CRA's expectation of reasonable.
 If the home designer in the previous example is claiming $800 in expenses for a single business lunch, that's going to raise a red flag with the CRA (and possibly get the business audited).

-If you are unsure whether a business expense you want to claim as a deduction is "reasonable" or not, it's best to check with an accountant.
-(Having an accountant do your income taxes is a deduction itself related to the cost of doing business.
-Don't have an accountant?
-Here's how to find one.)
+If you are unsure whether a business expense you want to claim as a deduction is reasonable or not, it's best to check with an accountant.
+In fact, having an accountant do your income taxes is a deduction itself related to the cost of doing business.

-2) It's only the portion of a business expense that’s related directly to your business that can be deducted.
-If you buy and/or use vehicles or equipment for both personal and business purposes, you have to distinguish between the two and only claim the business portion.
+2) You can only deduct the portion of a business expense that’s directly related to your business.
+If you buy and use vehicles or equipment for both personal and business purposes, you have to distinguish between the two and only claim the business portion.
 For instance, if you work from home and are claiming your internet fees as a business expense, you can only claim the portion of fees to cover your business usage.
 You can't claim fees to cover your personal internet use.

 3) All business expenses need to be supported by documentation.
 Apart from some exceptions with certain meal and vehicle expenses, you must have receipts to back up your business expense claims.
-For more on this, see Can I claim business expenses that I no longer have receipts for?

 Common Business Expenses

-The Business Expenses Index lists many common business expenses and explains the income tax deductions rules relating to each expense.
+The CRA's business expenses index lists many common business expenses—from accounting to utilities—and explains the income tax deductions rules relating to each expense.
 Some of the most common deductible expenses include motor vehicle and meals and entertainment expenses.

-If you're still worried or doubtful about claiming a particular business expense, talk to your accountant and/or give the Canada Revenue Agency a call.
+If you're still worried or doubtful about claiming a particular business expense, talk to your accountant or call the CRA.

-When you're claiming business expenses on your T2125 form (Business or Professional Income form), whether or not you include the GST/HST that you paid on the expense you're claiming depends on whether or not you're a GST registrant and have/will be claiming the GST/HST on that expense as an Input Tax Credit.
-If you're claiming it as an Input Tax Credit, deduct it from your claimed expense on your income tax form.
+When you're claiming business expenses on your T2125 form, whether you can include the GST/HST that you paid on the expense you're claiming depends on whether you're a GST registrant and will be claiming the GST/HST on that expense as an Input Tax Credit (ITC).
+If you're claiming an ITC, you'll lower your claimed expenses by the amount of your tax credit on your income tax form.

 In the words of the Canada Revenue Agency,

-So if you hired someone or subcontracted some work to someone sometime during the current tax year, when you were claiming their wages or fees as an expense (on Form T2125 of the T1 income tax return if your business is a sole proprietorship or a partnership), you would deduct the GST/HST if you had already claimed it as GST/HST paid out when you filed your GST/HST return for the appropriate period.
+So, say you hired someone or subcontracted some work during the current tax year.
+When you were claiming their wages or fees as an expense (on Form T2125 of the T1 income tax return if your business is a sole proprietorship or a partnership), you would deduct any GST/HST if you had already claimed it as GST/HST paid out when you filed your GST/HST return for the appropriate period.